 - 6:55 to 7:15 pm: Video clips/excerpts shared by two facilitators

 - 7:15 to 7:20 pm: Meditation question – participants reflect on a relevant meditation question regarding anti-racism

 - 7:20 to 7:35 pm: Dyad sharing – participants split up into partners/dyads to reflect on meditation

 - 7:35 to 8:20 pm: Testimony – participants are welcome to share in large, open group sharing

 - 8:20 to 8:30 pm: Wrap up, reminders about the following week’s action item

 Volunteer facilitators help lead the Madison Institutes chapter by setting up the logistics for the series and facilitating the dialogue each week.
 Facilitators are learning just as all participants are.
 Facilitators are not experts; they simply help to keep the space safe as participants navigate this journey together.
 To become a facilitator, we ask that you complete two series and attend a training for facilitators.

-Our current facilitators are Dave Black, David Crook, Richard Davis, Jesse Dirkman, Veronica Hutton-Okpalaeke, Tehmina Islam, Nikki Kenyatta, Alix Loniello, Moses Prasad, Chris Reyes, Angela Thorp, Carol Weiss, and Gina Williams.
+Our current facilitators are Dave Black, David Crook, Richard Davis, Jesse Dirkman, Veronica Hutton-Okpalaeke, Tehmina Islam, Nikki Kenyatta, Alix Loniello, Moses Prasad, Chris Reyes, Barbara Rogers, Angela Thorp, Carol Weiss, and Gina Williams.